rathi2016/react-actions-web-0217/README.md

 Instead, we can extract out our handler into a separate "action".

-**Advanced:** Redux also uses actions.
-We're trying to slowly move towards such a Flux-like architecture.
-Hold on!
-We'll get there!

 An action is just a plain function that accepts a context (`ctx`) and arbitrary additional arguments (for instance the event itself in case we want to `.preventDefault()`):